 A safe and civil environment is needed for students to learn and attain high academic standards and to promote healthy human relationships.
 Bullying, like other violent or disruptive behavior, is conduct that interferes with a student's ability to learn and/or a teacher's ability to educate students in a safe environment.
 The school district cannot monitor the activities of students at all times and eliminate all incidents of bullying between students, particularly when students are not under the direct supervision of school personnel.
-However, to the extent such conduct affects the educational environment of the school district in its normal operations, the school district intends to prevent bullying and to take action to investigate, respond to, and to remediate and discipline for those acts of bullying which have not been successfully prevented.
+However, to the extent such conduct affects the educational environment of the school district and the rights and welfare of its students and is within the control of the school district in its normal operations, the school district intends to prevent bullying and to take action to investigate, respond to, and to remediate and discipline for those acts of bullying which have not been successfully prevented.
 The purpose of this policy is to assist the school district in its goal of preventing and responding to acts of bullying, intimidation, violence, reprisal, retaliation, and other similar disruptive and detrimental behavior.

 Adopted with revisions from MSBA Model Policy 514 Orig.
-2003 Transferred from JICK 2008, 2010, 2014, 2017 Rev. 2022, 8/8/23
+2003 Transferred from JICK 2008, 2010, 2014, 2017 Rev. 2022